18 Weeks Pregnant Is How Many Months? Baby Size & Symptoms

 18 Weeks Pregnant Symptoms

-At 18 Weeks Pregnant Is How Many Months, you are about 4 months and 2 weeks into pregnancy, which is the middle of the second trimester.
+At this stage, you are about 4 months and 2 weeks into your pregnancy, which places you right in the middle of the second trimester.
 During this stage, your body goes through many physical changes that bring new symptoms.
 Moreover, recognizing these changes helps you stay prepared and know what is normal.

 For additional insights and expert guidance on this stage, you can also check out The Bump’s 18 weeks pregnant week-by-week guide.